-Make the jump to D9 starting any time between now and November 2022, but plan for a challenging transition.
+Make the jump to the newest version of Drupal starting any time between now and November 2023, but plan for a challenging transition.
 The good news is this is the last major migration you’ll need to undertake because the new release model was designed to make future major version upgrades much simpler.

 What to Do Now If You Currently Use Drupal 8

-Transition to D9 by November 2021, and expect a much easier and stable migration path — the process of going from 8 to 9 should be the easiest major Drupal version upgrade in its history.
+Transition to Drupal 9 immediately, and expect a much easier upgrade than those who are still on Drupal 7 — the process of going from 8 to 9 should be the easiest major Drupal version upgrade in its history.
 These versions share the same functionality and their core supports the same platforms.

-What to Do Now If You’ve Just Started a New Drupal 8 Project
+What to Do Now If You’ve Recently Started a Drupal 8 Project

 What to Do Now If You’re Planning a New Site in Drupal 9